 Some losses that stepmoms may initially experience are:

-- Inability to have your own children if your husband has been previously “fixed”
+- Inability to have your own children if your husband has had a vasectomy or if finances for his children make it impossible

 - Experience of “firsts” with your husband – marriage, children, buying a house, etc…